dspeyer/dspeyer.github.io/magic.md

 **Cost:** mana
 **Compatible Schools:** elemental *, augment senses, boost, healing, metamorph, summoning (elemental and fey only)
 **Pri:** 1
-**Extra Ability:** can take cross class ranks in spell craft provided survival is higher
+**Extra Ability:** can take cross class ranks in spellcraft provided survival is higher
 **Restriction:** cannot cast while wearing inorganic armor or clothing

 A druid's casting is activated by their total survival modifier (excluding any bonus from tools or circumstances), but their ability to take ranks in spellcraft requires that the ranks in spellcraft be less than the ranks in survival.